emqx/emqx-rel/README.md

 emqttd-relx
 ===========

-The release project for the tEMQ Broker.
+The release project for the EMQ Broker.

 Build
 -----